dinoboards/V9958-Super/README.md

 This repo contains the Verilog code to emulate Yamaha's V9958 Video Display Processor.
 Its was forked from the project [tn_vdp](https://github.com/lfantoniosi/tn_vdp) (derived from V3).

-Its designed specifically for the [Yellow MSX System](https://github.com/vipoo/yellow-msx-series-for-rc2014?tab=readme-ov-file#yellow-msx-series-for-rc2014) kit, based on the Tang Nano 20K FPGA module.

 ## Objective

-1. To provide the RC2014 (specifically the Yellow MSX series) to have HDMI output of an emulated Yamaha V9958 Graphic Video Display Processor
+1. To provide the RC2014/RCBus to have HDMI output of an emulated Yamaha V9958 Graphic Video Display Processor
 2. Provide enhanced graphics modes with more colours and resolution that the original V9958 supported.

 ## Key Features